Skip to Content

 Date/Time: Saturday, November 4, 2023, 2:00 PM 10:00 PM

-The Día de los Muertos event features live music and entertainment and altars where residents can pay tribute to their loved ones as they celebrate their lives with photos, flowers, special foods and candles.
-As the sun starts to set, La Catrina, a prevalent, skeletal symbol for Dia de los Muertos, will visit each altar and light the first candle of the night.
+The Día de los Muertos event features live music, entertainment, and altars for people to honor their loved oneswith photos, flowers, foods and candles.
+At sunset, La Catrina, the skeletal symbol for Dia de los Muertos, will visit the altars to light the first candle.

 Viva La Vida Santa Ana is a nonprofit based in Santa Ana whose mission is to expose the beauty and liveliness of Latino culture by producing a free, family-friendly event every year for Día de los Muertos